ozshy/fraud/README.md

 *** How Table 1 was constructed (Appendix A in the paper) ***

-The spreadsheet sec_awards_2025_mm_dd.xlsx provides the raw data that collected from the SEC press releases during 2012-2024.
+The spreadsheet sec_awards_2025_mm_dd.xlsx provides the raw data that I collected from 133 SEC press releases during 2012-2024.
+It also contains links to each press release.

 The R-code sec_awards_2025_mm_dd.R inputes the spreadsheet and generates Table 1 in LaTeX format.

 *** Other files in the repository ***